AMU APU Legal Studies Online Learning Original Space

 James Barney 3

-Dr. James Barney is a Professor of Legal Studies at the School of Security and Global Studies.
-Dr. Barney has been the recipient of several awards.
+Dr. James Barney is a Professor of Legal Studies at the University’s School of Security and Global Studies.
+In the past, Dr. Barney has been the recipient of several awards.
 He teaches undergraduate and graduate law and history courses.
-In addition to having earned a Ph.D. in history from the University of Memphis, Dr. Barney has several master's degrees, including one in U.S. foreign policy and a J.D. from New York Law School.
+In addition to having earned a Ph.D. in history from The University of Memphis, Dr. Barney has several master's degrees, including one in U.S. foreign policy and a J.D. from New York Law School.
 Dr. Barney serves as one of the faculty advisors of the Phi Alpha Delta law fraternity and the Model United Nations Club, and he is the pre-law advisor at the University.
-He is currently writing a book on the politics of New York City during the administration of David Dinkins, New York City's first African American mayor, 1989-1993.
+He is currently finishing a book on the politics of New York City during the administration of New York City's first African American Mayor David Dinkins, 1989-1993.

 Comments are closed.